brachsmithi/outside-in/README.md

 That's it!
 You're ready for Step Two!

 ### Step Two: Create Page
+This step will go into great detail to show how to use Cypress to test drive.
+Later steps will be less prescriptive, focusing instead on overall approach.

 The first thing we'll need is to have a screen just for our bowling form.
 No need to style anything yet--just get inputs in place.

 Our high-level task list for this step is small.